ManShum812/Wayback-Machine-URL/README.md

 # Overview
-This script fetches URLs from the Wayback Machine for any given domain.
-It handles HTTP errors gracefully, includes detailed logging, and introduces random delays between requests to mimic human behavior.
+Wayback-Machine-URL fetches known URLs from the Wayback Machine for any given domain.
+Inspired by Tomnomnom's waybackurls and lc gau, this script aims to provide more accurate results with fewer false positives and errors.

 # Features:
 Fetch All URLs: Queries the Wayback Machine for all URLs related to a target domain.

-Error Handling: Retries on connection issues and logs errors.
+Error Handling: Retries on connection issues and logs errors for better traceability.

-Human-like Behavior: Random delays to avoid server detection.
+Human-like Behavior: Introduces random delays between requests to mimic human behavior and avoid server detection.

+Accurate Results: Reduces false positives and errors compared to Tomnomnom's waybackurls and lc gau.

+# Why Use This Script?
+Tomnomnom's waybackurls and lc gau are great tools, but they can produce too many false positives and errors.
+This script addresses these issues, providing more reliable results and ensuring smoother operation.
+With detailed logging, random delays to mimic human-like behavior, and robust error handling, this script is a better alternative for fetching URLs from the Wayback Machine.

 # Installation
 git clone https://github.com/ManShum812/Wayback-Machine-URL.git